FastyBird/tuya-connector/docs/Naming-Convention.md

 ### Channel Property

 Channel related properties are used for storing actual state of [Tuya](https://www.tuya.com) device.
 It could be switch `state` or light `brightness`.
-These values are read from television and stored in system.
+These values are read from device and stored in system.

 ## DPS - Data Points

 The [Tuya](https://www.tuya.com) devices transmit information, referred to as "data points" (DPS) or "device function points," in a JSON string format.
 These DPS attributes determine the state of the device.
 The keys within the DPS dictionary correspond to key-value pairs, where the key is the DP ID and its value is the dpValue.

+## Device Mode

+There are two devices modes supported by this connector.

+The first mode is **Cloud mode** and uses communication with [Tuya](https://www.tuya.com) cloud servers.
+The second mode is **Local mode** and is supported by [Tuya](https://www.tuya.com) devices.
+It allows you to control device through local API.